-So when people make fun of you for pretending to know organic chemistry or because you pretended you know how to shoot hoops professionally and embarrassed yourself at the last office party, you yell at them, “I’m carrying a Dunning Kruger, and I’m not afraid to use it!”
+So when people make fun of you for pretending to know organic chemistry, or because you said you know how to shoot hoops professionally, and you embarrassed yourself at the last office party, yell at them, “I’m carrying a Dunning Kruger, and I’m not afraid to use it!”

 They’ll think you’re packing heat and are quite prepared to defend your lack of intelligence with violence.